Table of Contents

 You also have three different crust selections – light, medium, and dark plus up to a 13-hour delay on the timer.
 No one on the reviews mentions beeping one way or the other…

 With more than 1000 reviews this is obviously popular, but I can’t see why you’d pay extra over either the West Bend or Oster.

-Hamilton Beach are a good make and produce reliable kitchen appliances.
+Hamilton Beach is a good make and produces reliable kitchen appliances.
 However, it lacks one major thing in my book – a delay timer for overnight baking, though there is a beep and delay for you to manually add fruit etc during the baking cycle.

 Best Bread Machines – Medium Priced